posted April 12, 2023

 When dealing with the really hot stuff (cooking with wood, charcoal, or moving grill grates around), put on a pair of thick leather grill gloves.
 These are the workhorses of open-fire cooking, and are extremely handy to have while camping.

 Next up, make sure to purchase at least one good grill basket.
 These are great for grilling vegetables, shrimp, chopped meat, meatballs, meatloaf, and more.

 You don’t have to go super fancy here.
-I personally love this Outset Grillware Copper Grill Wok , but any basket will do.
+I personally love this Outset Grillware Copper Grill Wok, but any basket will do.
 Remember to keep it simple.
-Invest in a large basket that will allow you to cook larger quantity of food.
+Invest in a large basket that will allow you to cook a larger quantity of food.
 My favorite grill basket is wok-style with holes all around.
 Oh, and remember to purchase a basket without plastic.
-You’ll thank me when you have that guy in a hot grill for a long period of time!
+You’ll thank me when you have that guy on a hot grill for a long period of time!